-- Repeated instances of the same behavior may result in more severe consequences.
-Unless required by law, school principals have the discretion to deviate from these guidelines by assessing an appropriate consequence other than stated in the Discipline Chart if he or she determines that there are mitigating or aggravating circumstances.
-SB0 and/or Schools Police are also.
+- 1. Repeated instances of the same behavior may result in more severe consequences. - 2.
+Unless required by law, school principals have the discretion to deviate from these guidelines by assessing an appropriate consequence other than stated in the Discipline Chart if he or she determines that there are mitigating or aggravating circumstances. - SRO and/or Schools Police are also available to discuss potential criminality of situations should the need arise.
+Administration will make every effort to - 4.
+Administration will make every effort to contact parents/guardians regarding all disciplinary matters.
+Parent Contact can be used as an intervention, a consequence, or as a result of a disciplinary issue. - In matters relating to the disciplining of students with disabilities, the Board and the District shall abide by Federal and State laws regarding suspensions and expulsion. - 6.
+PCS recognizes discipline from other school districts.